sujoyrc/GITHUB_REPO_PML/PracticalMachineLearning.md

 ![plot of chunk unnamed-chunk-18](figure/unnamed-chunk-18.png)

+The errrors are very small and provide a good estimae of out-of-sample errors.

 These results, all encouraging, allow us to choose the random forest as a model of choice for this problem.